 - Note if a new rule update has been applied or a modification on a rule has taken place.
 Note the additional modifications made and review the configuration changes.
 You can also un-assign the suspected rule or roll back the security update.
-Verify if the issue persists. - If no recent change or update has been applied but alerts continue to get generated, turn off the log inspection by going to Policy/Computer > Log Inspection > General > Log Inspection State . - Should the issue still persist, check the other features that are enabled.
+Verify if the issue persists. - If no recent change or update has been applied but alerts continue to get generated, disable the log inspection by going to Policy or Computer > Log Inspection > General > Log Inspection State. - If the issue persists, check the other features that are enabled.

-8 Other Deployment Scenarios
+8 Deployment scenarios

-8.1 Multi-Tenant Environment
+8.1 Multi-tenant environment

-Multi-Tenancy allows you to create independent environments of Deep Security with the same manager and database infrastructure.
+Multi-tenancy allows you to create independent environments of Deep Security with the same manager and database infrastructure.
 It can be used by service providers or enterprises that require strong isolation between departments or lines of business.